rcarubbi/Carubbi.ChatbotStudio/README.md

 24. Open a 2nd instance of vs code from folder carubbi-botconnector

 25. Update the paths in the SetEnvironmentVariables.ps1 file and execute it
-26. Run BotEditor Backend.bat e BotEditor Frontend.bat
+26. Run BotEditor.bat to start the application